 Every year, each substance abuse counselor is expected to attend conferences and training seminars.
 Organizations that provide educational seminars for CE requirements will give certificates of completion to each attendee.
 Until their annual CE hours are completed for the upcoming year, counselors are supposed to take part in these educational opportunities.
 Once they have their CE hours fulfilled, counselors next make copies of their completion certificates, fill out paperwork that helps to track each counselor’s CE hours, attach the appropriate payment, if any, and send the materials in.
 Once the counselor licensing agency receives the counselor’s continuing education packet, their license to practice will be extended for two calendar years.

-Types of Licensure in Alabama
+Types of Licensing in Alabama - Associate & Independent Counselors

 Different substance abuse treatment facilities require counselors at different levels.
 Some counselors work at a higher level than other counselors.
 In Alabama, four certification levels are available

 The Associate Addictions Professional

 This person works at the lowest level of certification.
 This professional should have one year of experience, or 2,000 hours of practice experience.
 If you are at this level, you are only required to hold a high school diploma or GED; you should also have 150 hours of clinical supervision in 12 core functions; 150 hours of education and training; 65 hours in counseling education and another 85 hours in addiction education.

 Your supervisor and three colleagues should provide evaluations of your work experience.
 You’re required to have six hours of ethics education and four hours of HIV/AIDS education.

 To work as an associate addictions professional, you should pass the written exam administered in Alabama.
 You also need to present signed Code of Ethics and appropriate releases.

 Certified Addictions Counselor, Reciprocal Level